-(Innal Nin Kabarainkal..)
-Icon of the Feast As we study the icon of the Feast of Palms, we learn more about the significance of this Feast.
-As He enters Jerusalem, Christ is the central figure, seated on the young donkey.
-In Zechariah 9:9, this scene had already been foretold.
-With His right hand, Christ is giving a blessing.
-In His left hand is a scroll, symbolising that He is the living reality of all of the Old Testament prophecies about the Messiah.
+Icon of the Hosanna Feast The icon of the Entry of our Lord to Jerusalem shows Christ as King in the centre.
+He is seated on the young donkey.
+The prophet Zechariah had foretold this (Zechariah 9:9) - "Rejoice greatly, O daughter of Zion!
+Proclaim it aloud, O daughter of Jerusalem!
+Behold, your King comes to you; He is righteous and saving; He is gentle and Learning Outcome Check Explore how the Triumphant Entry fulfils Old Testament prophecy. mounted upon a donkey, even a young foal.
+He will utterly destroy the chariots out of Ephraim and the horse out of Jerusalem.
+The bow of war shall be utterly destroyed, and there shall be abundance and peace among the nations.
+He shall rule over the waters as far as the sea and over the rivers to the ends of the earth."
+With His right hand, Christ is giving a blessing and in His left hand is a scroll, symbolising that He is the living reality of all of the Old Testament prophecies about the Messiah.
 Christ is the Anointed One who has come to redeem us from our sins and break the power of death that was over us.
-According to the law, a colt is an unclean animal.
-A colt that has never been ridden before is untame and would normally not be a suitable one to climb on.
-Here the colt stands for all the people of all nations who will now be included in God's new covenant (promise) that will come through the death and Resurrection of Christ.
+A foal or colt that has never been ridden is untamed and would normally not be a suitable one to climb on.
+The colt reminds that all the people of all the nations will now be included in God's new covenant by death and Resurrection.
+Learning Outcome Check Explore the event in Biblical context and salvific history.